delmic/odemis/doc/develop/plugins.rst

     .. py:method:: addButton(label, callback=None, face_colour='def')

       Add a button at the bottom of the window.
-      The buttons are positioned in order, from right to left, and assigned increasing numbers starting from 0.
+The button is added at the right of the current buttons.
+In other words, the buttons are positioned in order, from left to right, and assigned increasing numbers starting from 0.
 If callback is None, pressing the button will close the window and the button number will be the return code of the dialog.